xyflow/react-flow-docs-v9/src/markdown/docs/api/node-types/index.md

 ## Basic Implemantation

-A basic implementation of a cusotm node could look like this:
+A basic implementation of a custom node could look like this:

 ```jsx
 import React from 'react';